denissimform/GithubPractical/README.md

 - mixed(default)
 - soft

-**i. --hard:** It will resets the current branch commit, and also deletes any changes in the working directory and staging area.
+**i. --hard:** It will resets the current branch commit, and also deletes all changes in the working directory and staging area.
 ```
 git reset --hard {commit's hash where you want to go}
 ```

-**ii. --mixed:** It will resets the current branch commit, and also unsatge any changes in the working directory and staging area.
+**ii. --mixed:** It will resets the current branch commit, and also unsatge all changes in the working directory and staging area.
 ```
 git reset --mixed {commit's hash where you want to go}
 ```

-**iii. --soft:** It will resets the current branch commit, but all staged changes remain as it is.
+**iii. --soft:** It will resets the current branch commit, but all staged changes remaining as it is.
 ```
 git reset --soft {commit's hash where you want to go}
 ```